josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 We're doing three crucial things here:

-1. Importing `mdsvex`, naturally;
+1. Importing `mdsvex` itself, naturally;
-2. Adding an `extensions` property, which tells Svelte what types of files to treat as components that can be imported and used; and
+2. Adding an `extensions` config property, which tells Svelte what types of files to treat as components; and
 3. Calling `mdsvex()` during preprocessing, so `.md` files are actually compiled to HTML.

 <SideNote>
-The default extension for mdsvex is <code>.svx</code>, which is why we need to specify <code>.md</code> as an argument.
-If your Markdown was in <code>.svx</code> files, you could run <code>mdsvex()</code> without any arguments.
+The default mdsvex extension is <code>.svx</code>, which is why we need to specify <code>.md</code>.
 </SideNote>

 **Reminder:** be sure to restart your dev server after making config changes.

-And if you're running into errors, double-check to be sure that everything installed properly, that all the necessary imports are present in your config file, and that there are no syntax errors in the config file.)
+If you're running into errors, double-check that everything installed properly, all the necessary imports are present in your config file, and there are no syntax errors in the config file.)

+### Markdown pages

+At this point, we're ready to start adding Markdown files to our project.
+And now that our config treats `.md` files as components, thanks to mdsvex, you can use a Markdown file as a page if you like!

 <Callout>
 Thanks to mdsvex, you can use a Markdown file as a page if you like!
 </Callout>

-At this point, we're ready to start adding Markdown files to our project.
-And now that our config treats `.md` files as components, thanks to mdsvex, you can use a Markdown file as a page if you like!

 Just to try it out, create `src/routes/uses.md` and throw some Markdown into it.
-You'll be able to see your content by visiting `/uses`!
+You'll be able to see your content by visiting `/uses`:

 ```fs
 📂 src